johnmholmes/Aquarium_Monitor_V2/README.md

 The earlier version of the monitor had all components hardwired into the Raspberry Pi 4, posing challenges for maintenance and implementing design enhancements.
 Regrettably, during my vacation, a lightning strike occurred, rendering the Raspberry Pi inoperable.
 Simultaneously, the old PC power supply I was utilizing also malfunctioned, resulting in a loss of external connectivity.
 Consequently, I made the decision to develop a new and improved iteration (V2) that would possess enhanced durability and ease of maintenance, thereby ensuring the continuous functionality of the monitor in the future.

-The new controller will feature only a select number of components hardwired to it.
-Precisely, it will integrate 3 DS18B20 waterproof temperature sensors that employ the 1-wire protocol on the Raspberry Pi 4.
-A breakout board will link the bus wire to Pin 4 on the Pi.
-Power at 3.3 volts will be drawn from Pin 1, while grounding will be established through Pin 6.

-Furthermore, I intend to integrate an LED on Pin 40, with its ground connection established on Pin 34.
-To safeguard the LED from the 3.3-volt supply originating from the Pi, I will employ a 220-ohm resistor for protection.

-Although this may change during the development of the project.

  ------

 # Controller Requirements